 From luxurious spas retreats to hippies with hula-hoops, Ojai packs immense personality into its 4.4 square miles.
-The new Backroads Santa Barbara and Ojai Valley Biking trip takes you off the beaten path to this tiny Southern Californian town, where big names like Johnny Cash and Reese Witherspoon have been known to reside.
+The Backroads Santa Barbara and Ojai Valley Bike Tour takes you off the beaten path to this tiny Southern Californian town, where big names like Johnny Cash and Reese Witherspoon have been known to reside.

 After 13 years as a camper and then counselor at a summer camp a few miles from the town center, I've had ample time to explore all that Ojai has to offer.
 I found bike paths and coffee shops, bookstores and farmer's markets, and many other secret treasures, a few of which I've shared here.
 To this day I visit Ojai whenever I yearn to be reminded of life's simplest pleasures, and once you get to know Ojai, I think you'll want to do the same.